merrycrowson/seedling_detector/README.md

 # seedling_detector
-Code for the HE deep learning for forestry applications
+Code for the home exercide (HE) deep learning for forestry applications